sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 We can sign the agreement remotely or you can come visit (yay!).
 If you decide to come visit, ask your local autorities for a tourist visa.
 In those cases where traveling costs too much, you can send an original signed copy.
 In this case it's adviced to **send it alongside your Declaration of Value**, since we will also need the original letter to make our request.
 Of course we'll send you our signed copy also!

+This step will actually go in parallel with the previous one.

 #### 3. Send the request for your Blue Card